Florida Gambling Laws And Regulations For 2025

 Florida white legalFlorida gambling laws allow access to a wide variety of wagering options.
-The Sunshine State is home to brick-and-mortar casinos offering Las Vegas-style casino gambling with fine dining and live entertainment, and vacationers can also book tickets on Florida gambling cruises.
+The Sunshine State is home to brick-and-mortar casinos offering Las Vegas-style casino gambling and sports betting with fine dining and live entertainment, and vacationers can also book tickets on Florida gambling cruises.
+Mobile sports betting is also offered via the Hard Rock Bet application.

 Playing the lottery, wagering on Jai Alai matches, betting at bingo halls, pulling up a seat at FL poker cardrooms, and hitting the VLTs are all enjoyable pastimes covered by specific Florida gambling statutes.
 Additionally, Florida gambling venues can now offer roulette, craps, and sports betting.

-Of course, FL online casinos are not regulated by the state, and there are no laws barring their use, so these are viable options – and for most players, the most convenient options – for real-money gambling in Florida.
+Of course, the state does not regulate FL online casinos that operate offshore, and there are no laws barring their use.
+For most players, the most convenient options for real-money gambling in Florida.
 However, before you sign up with any top FL betting site, you'll want to be sure you understand the basic Florida gambling laws and regulations.

 Florida Online Gambling Laws